-Competing at this elite level made perfect sense to me; it would give me experience competing against a high calibre of athlete.
+Competing at this elite level made perfect sense to me, as it would give me experience competing against a high calibre of athlete.
 I was confident.
 I got myself ready, set and primed to burst out of the blocks as the starter pistol fired us all into action.

 What I felt next shocked me to my core.
 As I pushed out of the block, I was suddenly conscious of being just a boy competing against men; a young cub trying to compete against the lions.
 I was clearly competing at a level far above my current capabilities.
 The primal forces generated by the athletes around made me ask the question: can I ever be that good?